uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 If there are multiple action item types to display, the widget will display the first 3 in the list.
 If there are more than 3, it will display a note that says "Showing 3 of \[x]".

-The endpoint used for **feedUrl** should return a simple JSON object containing a "quantity" key with a number for a value.
+The endpoint used for **feedUrl** should return a simple JSON object containing a "quantity" key with an integer for a value.
 For example:

 ```json
   {